-The Company has estimated the present value of decommissioning liabilities at \$1.3 million on its assets in Namibia.
-Of this amount approximately \$0.8 million is expected to be spent over the next 12 months in Namibia.
-A further \$0.5 million is estimated to be incurred within 2-3 years with the balance thereafter.
+As at March 31, 2025, the Company has estimated the present value of decommissioning liabilities on its assets in Namibia at \$1.3 million.
+Of this amount, approximately \$0.8 million is expected to be spent within the next 12 months, with an additional \$0.5 million anticipated to be incurred over the following 2 to 3 years.